Contents

 Employees might or might not create purchase requisitions all the time.
 If they directly purchase without approval, you would get surprise invoices.

-Or you might have most of your Spend on credit cards, and there is no way to know the exact expenses unless employees file the expense reports.
+Or you might spend most of your Spend on credit cards, and there is no way to know the exact expenses unless employees file the expense reports.

-If you are a non-for-profit or your funding comes from grants, you know how painful the compliance process could be.
+If you are a not-for-profit or your funding comes from grants, you know how painful the compliance process could be.

 You need to keep track of all expenses (product or service) so that you can assure appropriate authorities that you are using the funds appropriately.

-If you have a manual process, you have to dig through emails to provide proof of approvals.
+If you have a manual process, you have to dig through emails to provide proof of approval.

 It is a pretty painful process unless you are printing all approval emails.

-A requisition management software automates the manual purchase requisition process and gives your visibility into your entire process.
+A requisition management software automates the manual purchase requisition process and gives you visibility into your entire process.

-Employees don’t have to fill, print, and submit manual forms with purchase requisition software.
+Employees don’t have to fill, print, and submit manual forms with purchase requisition software when doing a requisition request.

-1. A simple interface to create and submit purchase requests.
-No more manual purchase requisition form.
+• A simple interface to create and submit purchase requests.
+No more manual purchase requisition forms.

 If you are ready to automate the manual purchasing process, Here are the key features you would need in purchasing requisition management software.